norman/babosa/README.md

     end

-### UTF-8 support

-Babosa has no hard dependencies, but if you have either the Unicode or ActiveSupport gems installed and required prior to requiring "babosa", these will be used to perform upcasing and downcasing on UTF-8 strings.
-On JRuby 1.5 and above, Java's native Unicode support will be used instead.
-Unless you're on JRuby, which already has excellent support for Unicode via Java's Standard Library, I recommend using the Unicode gem because it's the fastest Ruby Unicode library available.

-If none of these libraries are available, Babosa falls back to a simple module which **only** supports Latin characters.

-This default module is fast and can do very naive Unicode composition to ensure that, for example, "é" will always be composed to a single codepoint rather than an "e" and a "´" - making it safe to use as a hash key.
-But seriously - save yourself the headache and install a real Unicode library.

-If you are using Babosa with a language that uses the Cyrillic alphabet, Babosa requires either Unicode, Active Support or Java.

 ### Rails 3

-Some of Babosa's functionality is already present in Active Support/Rails 3.
+Some of Babosa's functionality was added to Active Support 3.

-Babosa differs from ActiveSupport primarily in that it supports non-Latin strings by default, and has per-locale ASCII transliterations already baked-in.
+Babosa now differs from ActiveSupport primarily in that it supports non-Latin strings by default, and has per-locale ASCII transliterations already baked-in.
-If you are considering using Babosa with Rails 3, you should first take a look at Active Support's [transliterate](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000565) and [parameterize](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000566) because it may already do what you need.
+If you are considering using Babosa with Rails 3, you may want to first take a look at Active Support's [transliterate](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000565) and [parameterize](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000566) to see if they suit your needs.

+### Babosa vs. Stringex

+Babosa provides much of the functionality provided by the [Stringex](https://github.com/rsl/stringex) gem, but in the subjective opinion of the author, is for most use cases a much better choice.

+#### Fewer Features

+Stringex offers functionality for storing slugs in an Active Record model, like a simple version of [FriendlyId](http://github.com/norman/friendly_id), in addition to string processing.
+Babosa only does string processing.

+#### Less Aggressive Unicode Transliteration

+Stringex uses an agressive Unicode to ASCII mapping which outputs gibberish for almost anything but Western European langages.
+Babosa supports only languages for which fluent speakers have provided transliterations, to ensure that the output makes sense to users.

+#### Better Locale Support

+Recent versions of Stringex support locale-specific transliterations, but include no built-in support for any languages.
+Babosa works out of the box for most European languages and is easy to extend if your language is not supported.

+#### Unicode Support

+Stringex does no Unicode normalization or validation before transliterating strings, so if you pass in strings with encoding errors or with different Unicode normalizations, you'll get unpredictable results.

+#### No Locale Assumptions

+Babosa avoids making assumptions about locales like Stringex does, so it doesn't offer transliterations like this out of the box:

+    "$12 worth of Ruby power".to_url => "12-dollars-worth-of-ruby-power"

+This is because the symbol "$" is used by many Latin American countries for the peso.
+Stringex does this in many places, for example, transliterating all Han characters into Pinyin, effectively treating Japanese text as if it were Chinese.

 ### More info

 Please see the [API docs](http://norman.github.com/babosa) and source code for more info.

 ## Getting it